 Launch PowerPoint 2010 and access the

-Figure 1.
-Make sure that the Advanced tab is selected (highlighted in red
+shown in Figure 1.
+Make sure that the Advanced tab is selected (highlighted in

 Figure 1: Advanced tab of the PowerPoint Options dialog box

 Use the scrollbar (highlighted in blue within Figure 1) to view all options